nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/page.md

 #### Using the `loaded` event for triggering UI changes

-A typical scenario is performing UI changes after tha page is loaded.
+A typical scenario is performing UI changes after the page is loaded.
 The recommended way to do it is by using the `loaded` event, triggered by NativeScript when the page is fully loaded:

 ```html
 <Page @loaded="greet">